Bear bile farming - 2020 status

 Cat Tien Bear Sanctuary

-At our new Cat Tien Bear Sanctuary (CTBS) in southern Vietnam, we're currently expanding infrastructure for the 39 rescued bears we already care for.
-Enclosures for our new Bear House 3 will soon be complete.
-The opening of Bear House 3 will finally allow us to provide all of our rescued bears with access to large, natural forest enclosures, a moment we're proudly looking forward to.
+At our new Cat Tien Bear Sanctuary (CTBS) in southern Vietnam, we're currently expanding infrastructure for the 40 rescued bears we already care for.
+We've just opened our third Bear House 3 , which has finally allowed us to provide all of our rescued bears with access to large, natural forest enclosures.

 Our next challenge is to complete additional infrastructure and develop the sanctuary to ensure it is functioning efficiently, providing the best care possible, educating about bear bile farming and wildlife conservation, and fully prepared for any new rescues.
 Thanks to a major two year grant from our key partner, Berlin based animal charity Welttierschutzgesellschaft e.V (WTG), we've been able to immediately get started.